Home Community Projects

 The Marple Website is proud to have been involved in or supported numerous community projects since it began in 1998.
 The more recent ones are detailed here.
 Older projects can still be found on the original Marple Website and will gradually be migrated to this section as time allows.

-Get in touch with The Marple Website to feature your Community Project here.
+Get in touch with The Marple Website to feature your Community Project or News here.

 A new booklet has been published by local artist and writer Chris Hague that will raise funds for local charities, including New Horizons.